 Flowers: April-May.
 Plant in part shade or woodland.
 HxS 30x30cm

 This north American species of Shooting Star is very hardy, with stately umbels of pink-purple, reflexed flowers in tall spires held above the light green leaves.
 The leaves look a bit weedy, so take care if non-gardeners weed your plot!
 Dodecatheons are best grown in a moist soil and are good in woodland conditions.
-This plant is late suumer dormant in August or September, re-emerging in early spring.
+This plant is late summer dormant in August or September, re-emerging in early spring.
 Hardiness rating H5.
-Organically grown in peat free compost.
+Pot size 1 litre.

 Care & Maintenance.

 Propagate by seed or division.
 Seed should be sown freshly in autumn, whilst divisions are best taken in early spring as growth commences.

 Categories: A - Z Perennial Plants, Shade and Woodland Plants Tags: AGM, disease resistant, perennial plant, pest resistant, shade plant, woodland plant